-The recipient is subject to the procurement standards set forth in 2 CFR §§ 200.317-327.
+The recipient is subject to the procurement standards set forth in 2 CFR §§ 200.317-.327.

-Per 2 CFR § 200.1, the micro-purchase threshold set by 48 CFR Subpart 2.1 is \$10,000 for procurements under grants and cooperative agreements.
+Per 2 CFR § 200.1, the micro-purchase threshold set by 48 CFR Part 2, Subpart 2.1 is \$10,000 for procurements under grants and cooperative agreements.

-The simplified acquisition threshold is \$250,000, as established in the Federal Acquisition Regulations.
+The simplified acquisition threshold is found in the Federal Acquisition Regulation (FAR) at 48 CFR Subpart 2.101.
 In addition to other provisions required by NEH or the recipient, all contracts made by the recipient under the federal award must contain the provisions in Appendix II to 2 CFR Part 200, as applicable.

 These standards do not relieve the recipient of the responsibilities arising under its contracts.
-The recipient is the responsible authority, without recourse to NEH, regarding the settlement and satisfaction of all contractual and administrative issues arising out of procurements entered into in support of an award or other agreement.
-Matters concerning the violation of a statute are to be referred to the federal, state, or local authority that has proper jurisdiction.
+The recipient is the responsible authority, without recourse to NEH, regarding the settlement and satisfaction of all contractual and administrative issues arising out of procurements made in support of an NEH award.
+The recipient should refer matters concerning the violation of a statute are to be referred to the federal, state, or local authority that has proper jurisdiction.